 - analyse, contrast and design disaster risk management strategies for resilient societies and environments;

-- interpret the causes of a series of high-profile disasters worldwide, especially (but not exclusively) relating to storms, floods and droughts;
+- interpret the causes of a series of high-profile disasters worldwide, especially relating to storms, floods, droughts, and fires;

-- engage in an interdisciplinary environment, and connect/interrelate the social and technical dimensions of disaster risk and resilience, including social organisation and governance, land use/management, and climate;
+- engage in an interdisciplinary environment, and connect the social and technical dimensions of disaster risk and resilience, including social organisation and governance, land use/management, and climate;

-- critically question how different social groups perceive disaster risk, and analyse why these perceptions impact on the type of response or resilience efforts undertaken.
+- critically question how different social groups perceive disaster risk, and analyse why these differences affect responses and resilience efforts.

 Language of Instruction